-As mentioned in Part One – Setting Up the Basics, you should know that I have been a freelance writer working from home for over five years.
+As mentioned in Part One – Setting Up the Basics, you should know that I have been a freelance writer working from home for over seven years.
 With that in mind:

 I’m not claiming to be some big expert or that I know everything or even do everything the right way or best way.
 All I am doing with this four-part series is to show you how I went from no clients and no experience to making my full-time income from freelance writing and what I continue to do to this day.
 Your mileage may vary depending on how hard you work and your writing ability.

 Now, let’s get to Part Two – Creating Your Client Information Packet…

 There are four parts to the Client Information Packet.
 Two of them you must have if you want to do freelance writing from home.
 The other two are optional.

 Start Freelance Writing from Home with Your Client Information Packet

 First, let’s identify what a Client Information Packet is.

 This is a document that you will create that will give your potential clients all the information they need to decide whether or not they want to use your freelance writing services.